 WHERE TO START

 The library, of course, is the logical place to start.
 Anything that has to do with books can be found at the library.
-Unfortunately, the advent of handheld reading devices, the library may be coming obsolete.
+Unfortunately, we the advent of hand held reading devices, library may be coming obsolete.
 The “old school” readers often frown upon the electronic books because they like the feel of a book in their hands when reading.
 Whichever reading medium you choose, you can still meet at the library for your discussion.